CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 * Removable Data Drives \ Enforce drive encryption type on removable data drives If nothing is configured here, the administrator can decide freely if he activates BitLocker.

 Under normal and high confidentiality requirements, partial encryption is usually sufficient.
-In the case of very high confidentiality requirements, a full encryption should always be selected, since even the changing amount of data, which in this case is easy to read, can reveal information about the data (a so-called side channel attack).
+In the case of very high confidentiality requirements, a full encryption should always be selected, since already the changing amount of data, which in this case is easy to read, can reveal information about the data (a so-called side channel attack).
 Also for the achievement of the goal of repudiation a full encryption is recommended.

 If the increased time required for full encryption has no negative impact on the deployment process, it should always be fully encrypted.